Simon Fraser Red Leafs men's ice hockey: NCAA

 Since 2012-13 Simon Fraser University has been playing NCAA Division 1 programs with increased frequency.
 2012–13 saw the Clan face off against the Air Force Falcons of Atlantic Hockey.
 It would also see them play host to the Arizona State Sun Devils and Oklahoma Sooners.
 2013-14 saw the Clan travel to college hockey hotbed Boston and take on the Sacred Heart Pioneers and College of the Holy Cross Crusaders.

-That year they would also host two major historical college hockey programs in the 8 time NCAA Champion University of North Dakota Fight Hawks, and two time ECAC champion Princeton Tigers.
+That year they would also host two major historical college hockey programs in the 8 time NCAA Champion University of North Dakota Fighting Hawks, and two time ECAC champion Princeton Tigers.
 2014-15 would take the Clan to Ohio to take on the perennial powerhouse Miami RedHawks who would go on to capture the NCHC championship that year, as well as the former national champion Bowling Green Falcons.
 2015-16 would once again take the Clan back to Boston to play the defending national champion Providence College Friars, as well as former national champions in the Northeastern University Huskies.
 2016-17 would be the first season played by the Clan under probationary NCAA Division 1 status.
 The season saw the Clan travel to Alaska to take on the Alaska Anchorage Seawolves and the Alaska Fairbanks Nanooks, then in February they would travel to Tempe, Arizona to take on the Arizona State Sun Devils for the second time in their history.